-The Starting Price Regulatory Commission (SPRC) is an independent body responsible for the integrity of the starting price (SP).
-The majority of bets on British horseracing struck with bookmakers in betting shops and other off-course outlets are paid out according to the SP.
-The job of the Commission is to ensure that the returned price accurately reflects the price available on-course at the off.
+The Starting Price Regulatory Commission (SPRC) is an independent body responsible for the integrity and accuracy of the starting price (SP).
+The SP is used in the settlement of the majority of bets on British horseracing struck with licensed bookmakers in betting shops or through their websites.
+The job of the Commission is to ensure that the returned price accurately reflects the price available to bettors on-course at the ‘off’ of each race.

 Starting Prices have been returned using the on-course market since the 18th century.
 With the growth of markets for betting off-course, it became essential that the SPs accurately reflect the on-course market and that they are seen to be independent of the bookmakers who accept off-course bets.
 Governance therefore is of the greatest importance.
 The Starting Price Liaison Committee of 1994 was turned into the SP Executive in 1999, before the creation of the current body, the Starting Price Regulatory Commission (SPRC) in 2004.